 Be as specific as you can with line items on a budget.
 Don’t be tempted to lump things like “food and alcohol” together, as you may be sourcing them from different vendors.
 If you’re comfortable with them, use formulas (like the ones in this bar inventory spreadsheet) to see profit or loss in real time.

 Tip: Typical budgets have two columns for cost — projected and actual.
-The better your research, the more these two columns will match.
+The better your research, the more closely these two columns will match.

-6. Incorporate your event experience costs
+6. Incorporate your experiential costs

 Not sure what costs to list for your event experience?
 The following are the most common ones to consider when putting together your budget.
 You’ll want to list out the different line items for each major cost, so you can keep track of the details.

 - Signage and event branding

 Some of your line items may differ depending on whether your event is held in person or virtually.
 For fully virtual events you will save on costs like the venue, décor, and signage, but you may need to budget more for livestreaming equipment or mailing swag directly to attendees.